World tree: Baltic beliefs

-It has been suggested that the word for "tree" in Baltic languages (Latvian mežs; Lithuanian medis), both derived from Proto-Indo-European *medh- 'middle', operated a semantic shift from "middle" possibly due to the belief of the Arbor Mundi.
+It has been suggested that the word for "tree" in Baltic languages (Lithuanian medis; in Latvian "tree" is koks, but "forest" is mežs), both derived from Proto-Indo-European *medh- 'middle', operated a semantic shift from "middle" possibly due to the belief of the Arbor Mundi.

 Lithuanian culture

-The world tree (Aušros medis) is widespread in Lithuanian folk painting, and is frequently found carved into household furniture such as cupboards, towel holders, and laundry beaters.Cosmology of the Ancient Balts - 3.
-The concept of the World-Tree (from the 'lithuanian.net' website.
-Accessed 2008-12-26.)
+The world tree (Aušros medis) is widespread in Lithuanian folk painting, and is frequently found carved into household furniture such as cupboards, towel holders, and laundry beaters.
 According to Lithuanian scholars Prane Dunduliene and Norbertas Vėlius, the World Tree is "a powerful tree with widespread branches and strong roots, reaching deep into the earth".
 The recurrent imagery is also present in Lithuanian myth: on the treetops, the luminaries and eagles, and further down, amidst its roots, the dwelling place of snakes and reptiles.
 The World Tree of Lithuanian tradition was sometimes identified as an oak or a maple tree.